CodeWithClinton/django-roadmap-generator/README.md

 # Roadmap Generator - Django + OpenAI

-This is a Django-based application that generates roadmaps using OpenAI's powerful language model.
+This is a Django-based application I built as my final year project while in school, that generates roadmaps using OpenAI's powerful language model.

 ## Prerequisites